Low-Carb Diet Facts

 Are carbs unhealthy?

 No. Carbs are found in very nutritious foods like fruits, vegetables, beans, whole grains, and milk.
 Carbohydrates give your body energy.
 Some people think that eating carbs will make them gain weight, but carbs, just like all other nutrients, will get stored as fat only if you eat too many of them.
 Many other important nutrients come from carbohydrate foods, so eating no carbs is not a good idea.
+Carbohydrates are also the preferred fuel of a very important organ - your brain!
+If you don't take in enough carbohydrates your body will have to use protein (to make up for the missing carbohydrates.

 Is a low-carb diet safe and healthy?